Curatorial Projects

 Counterpublic 2023 engages the complex histories, charged present, and many possible futures of St. Louis from April 15 to July 15, 2023.
 Counterpublic 2023 brings together thirty leading and emergent artists, architects, collectives, and community organizers to reimagine civic infrastructures toward generational change.

 Following a year-long process of community engagement in which over 800 neighbors in St. Louis were invited to reflect upon the most urgent needs facing their communities in order to shape the theme of the exhibition, Counterpublic determined to focus its 2023 edition on public memory and reparative futures—how our history is told, held, and healed, and how our future is envisioned collectively toward new liberated lifeways.
+I served as Artistic Director along with associate curator Katherine Simone Reynolds and a curatorial ensemble including Allison Glenn, Diya Vij, Risa Puleo and New Red Order.

 Aaron Fowler: N2EXISTENCE

 Following the onset of the pandemic, in March 2020 The Luminary elected to transform its entire space for a full year to a single artist, acclaimed St. Louis-born painter Aaron Fowler, to transform the gallery into an immersive studio, create a storefront residency for his community, and a series of public projects around the city.
 Slowing down the tempo of the exhibition cycle and investing in a single artist to create career-defining work, the project was an excercise in reimagining the pace and purpose of the independent space during the slowdown.
+Curated with Katherine Simóne Reynolds.

 America’s Mythic Time